 Bipolar Mood Disorder

-- Has problems focusing her attention.
+- problems focusing her attention

-- Has a short temper or extreme irritability.
+- a short temper or extreme irritability

-- Engages in risky behavior including high-risk sexual behavior.
+- risky behaviors, including high-risk sexual behavior

 If your daughter’s upward swing doesn’t look quite this dramatic, she could have bipolar disorder — Type 2.
 The active stage is not as extreme and is called “hypomania” (hypo means low).
 The “up mood” is more extreme than her normal activity, but not quite manic.